D4V3Z02/4ConnectAI/README.md

+﻿# AI Connect Four

-﻿This is a continuation of an existing python-implementation of 4connect https://github.com/EpocDotFr/connectfour/issues
+This is a continuation of an existing python-implementation of 4connect https://github.com/EpocDotFr/connectfour/issues

 ##Improvements:
 - Added faster win-condition checking (does not check the whole board after one chip has been played)